AdMaster/admaster.github.com/src/trackmaster/v1/en/agency.md

         "url": "http://{{site.track_api_host}}/networks/advertisers/campaigns/10903",
         "name": "This is a testing campaign",//Campaign Name "network_brand_id": 18,//Network Brand ID
-        "cost_type": "CNY",//The `cost_type` that was performed: “CNY” or “USD”.
+        "cost_type": "CNY",//The `cost_type` that was performed: “CNY” , “USD” or "None".
         "total_cost": 20000000,//Total cost of campaign
         "start_date": "2012-01-03",//Beginning date of campaign
         "end_date": "2012-06-23",//Final date of campaign
         "default_target": "http://www.admaster.com.cn"
-        "survey_id": 1024,//Survey ID, If the campaign is connected with SurveyMaster, it will have a survey_id.
-        "media_num": 8,//The number of media in the campaign "placement_num": 258,//The number of placements in the campaign "est_imp": 9183213,//The estimate of impression
+        "media_num": 8,//The number of media in the campaign "placement_num": 258,//The number of placements in the campaign "est_imp": 9183213,//Estimate of impression
-        "est_clk": 12334,//The estimate of click
+        "est_clk": 12334,//Estimate of click
-        "status": "kickoff",//The status of campaign
+        "status": "kickoff",//Status of campaign
-        "is_online": "yes",//If the current time is between `start_date` and `end_date + seven days`, the data of `is_online` is "yes".
+        "is_online": "yes",//If the current time is between `start_date` and `end_date plus seven days`, the data of `is_online` is "yes".
         "created_at": "2012-09-06T20:39:23Z"//Creation time of campaign
       }
     ]